 When selecting a candidate for this award, consider someone who is faithful to the development of the Marianist charism at St. Mary’s University and lives responsively to the characteristics that make St. Mary’s a Marianist University.

-Through her/his work within the university community, the nominee should model, by thought, word and action, the Characteristics of a Marianist University.
+Through her or his work within the University community, the nominee should model, by thought, word and action, the Characteristics of a Marianist University.